 By now, you’ve likely figured out that American Mary is the closest recreational weed shop to University of Washington campus.
 And if you haven’t already?
 You’re welcome.
-But between the Quad’s famous cheery trees and America Mary’s potent pot varieties lay some of the Emerald City’s best dining bargains.
+But between the Quad’s famous cherry trees and America Mary’s potent pot varieties, lay some of the Emerald City’s best dining bargains.
 We’ve listed some of our favorites below.

 Dick’s Drive In (111 N.E.
 45th St.) Never-frozen beef.
 Fresh fries.
 Hand-dipped shakes.
 Nothing has changed here since 1954, and nothing should.
 Ever.
 The menu is too simple to go wrong at Dick’s, but make sure to try the Deluxe.
 It’s two patties, cheese, mayo and pickle relish, and after you’ve had one, it will call to you like a siren.
 Bring cash, and remember to order ketchup or tartar sauce.

 Pagliacci Pizza (4529 University Way NE) Everyone likes pizza, and this Seattle institution’s interpretation shames any chain.
 The standards are there, but creations like the Agog Primo—with roasted garlic, Kalamata olives, and goat cheese—and the Salumi’s Spicy Pepperoni pie make tempting diversions from the toppings you habitually order.
 Pagliacci is the kind of place you’ll pine for if you move.

 Thai Tom (4543 University Way NE) What if you don’t have time to wait, or have more than two people in your party?
 Get it to go.
 But you have to eat at this legendary hole-in-the-wall at least once.
 The open kitchen provides a Benihana-grade show, entrees are $7.50, and everything from the fiery cashew chicken to the creamy tom kah to the student staple phad thai is fantastic and flavorful.